Skip to content

 Splunk detection engineering workflow for common web attacks

-Use this as a field workflow for building reliable detections that analysts can triage fast.
+Follow this workflow and you’ll build detections that analysts can actually triage quickly.

 • Application authentication logs